carpentries-incubator/geospatial-python/_episodes/06-raster-intro.md

 ~~~
 {: .output}

-And if we plot the image, the `nodata` pixels will show as white, since they are not 0 anymore:
+And if we plot the image, the `nodata` pixels are not shown because they are not 0 anymore:

 ![Raster plot with rioxarray using the robust setting no data](../fig/E06-03-overview-plot-B09-robust-with-nan.png)

 ## Raster Bands
-So far we looked into a single band, `B09` of a Sentinel-2 scene.
-However, to get a better understanding of the AoI, one may also want to visualize a true-color overview of the region.
-Then the single band will not be sufficient in this case.
+So far we looked into a single band raster, i.e. the `B09` band of a Sentinel-2 scene.
+However, to get an overview of the scene, one may also want to visualize the true-color thumbnail of the region.
+This is provided as a multi-band raster -- a raster dataset that contains more than one band.

 ![Multi-band raster image](../images/dc-spatial-raster/single_multi_raster.png)

 The `overview` asset in the Sentinel-2 scene is a multiband asset.
-Similar to `B09`, we can load it by its `href`:
+Similar to `B09`, we can load it by:
 ~~~
 raster_ams_overview = rioxarray.open_rasterio(items[0].assets['overview'].href)
 ~~~